zoffixznet/r/README.md

 - [Inline::Perl5 with Latest Perl](#inlineperl5-with-latest-perl)

-# How to build development version of Rakudo from source code
+# How to build latest version of Rakudo from source code

-These instructions explain how to build latest *development* version of the [Rakudo compiler](https://perl6.org/).
-For latest *release* CentOS, Debian, Fedora, and Ubuntu rakudo packages, see [https://github.com/nxadm/rakudo-pkg/releases](https://github.com/nxadm/rakudo-pkg/releases).
+These instructions explain how to build latest version of the [Rakudo compiler](https://perl6.org/) from source.
+You can also get latest
+CentOS, Debian, Fedora, and Ubuntu rakudo packages here:
+[https://github.com/nxadm/rakudo-pkg/releases](https://github.com/nxadm/rakudo-pkg/releases).
 For latest release of Rakudo Star distribution, see [https://rakudo.perl6.org/downloads/star/](https://rakudo.perl6.org/downloads/star/).
 If you don't know what you want, you want Rakudo Star.

-**IMPORTANT:** note that these instructions build latest development commits that undergo minimal amount of testing and may contain severe bugs.
+## Development Version

+These instructions build latest released version of the compiler.
+To build latest development commit, remove the entire line with `git describe` command in it from instructions (the command checks out latest tag, while by d

 ## Linux